When tension is just a fluctuation: How noisy data affect model comparison: A fast approximate algorithm

-Equipped with these considerations, we propose the following algorithm: (i) perform a single full likelihood analysis and determine fiducial evidence values, ${\cal Z}_{\rm fid}$; (ii) generate samples of the data from the likelihood; (iii) for each sample determine the maximum of the likelihood or equivalently, $\chi^2_{\rm min}$\footnote{In practice, we obtain the minimum $\chi^2$ within the wide prior ranges of the parameters.}; (iv) derive samples of the evidence via \eq{ \ln {\cal Z}_{{\rm approx},i} := \ln {\cal Z}_{\rm fid} - \frac{1}{2} \br{ \chi^2_{{\rm min},i} - \chi^2_{\rm min, fid} }\;. } Following this procedure with 100 samples results in the blue points shown in Fig.$\,$\ref{fig:zsamples} and the blue distribution in Fig.$\,$\ref{fig:rdistribution}.
-Apart from sampling noise in the tail, we recover the true distribution well, with mean and variance in agreement within $\sim 10\,\%$.
-The change from a full exploration of the posterior, which typically runs in hours to days, to a maximisation of the likelihood, which will usually take minutes to hours, makes exploring the noise properties of the Bayesian evidence and its derived quantities feasible.
+Equipped with these considerations, we propose the following algorithm: (i) perform a single full likelihood analysis and determine fiducial evidence values, ${\cal Z}_{\rm fid}$; (ii) generate samples of the data from the likelihood; (iii) determine the maximum of the likelihood, or equivalently $\chi^2_{\rm min}$, for each sample\footnote{In practice, we obtain the minimum $\chi^2$ within the wide prior ranges of the parameters.}; and (iv) derive samples of the evidence via \eq{ \ln {\cal Z}_{{\rm approx},i} := \ln {\cal Z}_{\rm fid} - \frac{1}{2} \br{ \chi^2_{{\rm min},i} - \chi^2_{\rm min, fid} }\;. } Following this procedure with 100 samples results in the blue points shown in Fig.$\,$\ref{fig:zsamples} and the blue distribution in Fig.$\,$\ref{fig:rdistribution}.
+Apart from sampling noise in the tail, we recover the true distribution well, with the mean and variance in agreement within $\sim 10\,\%$.
+The change from a full exploration of the posterior, which typically runs in hours to days, to a maximisation of the likelihood, which usually takes minutes to hours, makes exploring the noise properties of the Bayesian evidence and its derived quantities feasible.